simula/ImageCLEFmed-MEDVQA-GI-2023/README.md

 For task 3 (VLQA), we provide 500 images with question and segmentation mask pairs.
 This part of the data will be based on the segmentation part of HyperKvasir and Kvasir Instrument.

-The dataet for both task can be downlaoded below.
+The dataset for both task can be downlaoded below.

 * **Development Dataset \[ [Download](https://drive.google.com/file/d/1jTyLWwcHzbLpWjSNwmgiiavXDjuQe5y7/view?usp=sharing) \]**